-We have three research groups:
+We have two research groups:

 We investigate parent-child relationships and the psychological well being of children in new family forms.
 These include lesbian mother and gay father families, solo mother families and families created by assisted reproduction procedures such as in vitro fertilisation (IVF), donor insemination, egg donation and surrogacy.
 We look at the experiences of these families and the social, emotional and identity development of the children.